Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
-When you deal 15 or fewer (minimum 1) Lightning damage to a creature with a spell or magical effect, you can attune your magical energy to that creature’s natural frequencies.
+When you deal 15 or fewer (minimum 1) Lightning damage to a creature with a spell or magical effect, you can attune your magical energy to that creature's natural frequencies.
-For the next minute, that creature has disadvantage on Saves against spells and magical effects you control that deal Lightning damage, and Lightning damage you deal ignores that creature’s damage resistance.
+For the next minute, that creature has disadvantage on Saves against spells and magical effects you control that deal Lightning damage, and Lightning damage you deal ignores that creature's damage resistance.
 - **Classes**: Artificer, Sorcerer, Wizard
 *(Source: CS)*